-“To me, it is a traditional hardcore record,” says Patton.
+“To me, it is a traditional hardcore record,” the frontman says.
 “It is very pointed, direct and visceral.
-It reminded me of stuff that we had collectively all grown up with and loved when we were like teenagers — bands like the Accüsed, Deep Wound or Seige, stuff that was just brutal, uncompromising and right to the point.
+It reminded me of stuff that we had collectively all grown up with and loved when we were like teenagers – bands like the Accüsed, Deep Wound or Seige, stuff that was just brutal, uncompromising and right to the point.
 And now I got a chance to do a pencil-in-your-eye record.”

 Temple Of The Dog

 Forming in New Orleans in 1991, Down’s pedigree as a supergroup is without question: vocalist Phil Anselmo, Corrosion Of Conformity guitarist Pepper Keenan, Crowbar guitarist Kirk Windstein and bassist Todd Strange, and Eyehategod drummer Jimmy Bower.
 Their heavy 1995 debut, NOLA – an acronym for New Orleans, Louisiana – received critical acclaim and they went on to release Down II: A Bustle In Your Hedgerow (2002) and Down III: Over The Under (2007).
-They’ve since released two EPs under the title Down IV in 2012 and 2014 respectively, Anselmo said last year that the band are committed to making another record.
+They’ve since released two EPs under the title Down IV in 2012 and 2014 respectively, and Phil has stated that the band are committed to making another record.

 A Perfect Circle